 Physical examination reveals a moderately overweight male who is obviously uncomfortable.
 His skin is pale and diaphoretic.
 He is finding it hard to concentrate on questions because of the pain.
-His Pulse is 78, weak but regular.
+His pulse is 78, weak but regular.
 His respirations are 26 with a pulse oximetry reading of 96%.
-His Blood Pressure is 92/64.
+His blood pressure is 92/64.
 He is placed on the monitor and found to be in sinus rhythm.
-A 12 lead ECG is completed and is shown above.
-What is your diagnosis and are there any other diagnostic questions you should answer?
+A 12-lead ECG is completed and is shown above.

 TREATMENT: Our goal is getting this blood vessel open and saving heart muscle.
-We know that the longer the vessel remains closed, the more heart muscle that will be lost.
+We know that the longer the vessel remains closed, the more heart muscle will be lost.
 If we are an EMS provider, the receiving hospital should be notified immediately so that the cardiac catheterization laboratory can be ready when we get there.
-If we are an Emergency Department provider, the cardiac catheterization laboratory should be activated as soon as the diagnosis is made.
+If we are an emergency department provider, the cardiac catheterization laboratory should be activated as soon as the diagnosis is made.

-An IV infusion of NSS should be started to maintain his blood pressure.
+An IV infusion of normal saline solution should be started to maintain his blood pressure.
 His current blood pressure is marginal at best and we know that inferior wall myocardial infarction can become hypotensive very quickly.

 His pain should be treated.
-Morphine is the drug of choice for the pain of infarction (although should be used with caution in the treatment of unstable angina).
+Morphine is the drug of choice for the pain of infarction.
+However, it should be used with caution in the treatment of unstable angina.

 He does not require supplemental oxygen because his oxygen saturation is >94% on room air and he is not complaining of shortness of breath.